How to Clone into a Non-Empty Git Directory

 Cloning a git repository to a non-empty directory is useful if you have a remote repository that contains some files, and you want to merge them with the files in the local directory.
 Here, you will learn how to do that properly.

 Create a new repository using this command:

-When everything is ready, create the first commit on the server like this:
+When everything is ready, create the first commit using the git commit command:

 git add . git commit -m 'my first commit'